 Outlook for Tomorrow

-The Bureau of Labor Statistics predicted job growth for the profession is expected to increase by 20% by 2022.
+The Bureau of Labor Statistics predicted job growth for the profession is expected to increase by 9 percent by 2024.
 This growth rate is higher than the national average job growth rate.

 About Our Graduates